 ASA's code writing arm, CAP, has launched a public consultation on a new rule to tackle harmful gender stereotypes in

 ads, as well as on guidance to advertisers on how the new rule is likely to be interpreted in practice.
 The purpose of today's announcement is to make public the proposed rule and guidance, which includes examples of gender portrayals which are likely to

 fall foul of the new rule.

 The consultation proposes the introduction of the following new rule to the ad codes which will cover broadcast and non-broadcast media:

 include gender stereotypes that are likely to cause harm, or serious or widespread offence.

-Depictions, Perceptions and Harm - which provided an evidence-based case for stronger regulation of ads that feature certain kinds of gender stereotypical roles and characteristics.
-These are ads that have the potential to cause harm by contributing to the restriction of
+Depictions, Perceptions and Harm - which provided an evidence-based case for stronger regulation of ads that feature certain

+and the way they view their own potential.

 We already apply rules on offence and social responsibility to ban ads that include gender stereotypes on grounds of objectification, inappropriate sexualisation and depiction of